victor-ferrer/exponentile-solver/README.md

 Golang engine that solves the game Exponentile: https://www.bellika.dk/exponentile

 The game is played in a 8x8 board by swapping contiguos tiles.
-When three or more are lined up, they are combined into a single one bearing the next power of two (2,4,8,16...).
+When three or more are lined up, they are combined into a single one bearing the next power of two (2,4,8,16,...).
-The game is harder as time passes as more numbers are present in the board and is harded to line 3 of them with the same valu.
+The game is harder as time passes as more numbers are present in the board and is harded to line 3 of them with the same value.

 # Ideas